-Healthy Alternatives to the Thanksgiving Feast (Recipes Included!)
+Healthy Alternatives to the Thanksgiving Menu (Recipes Included!)

-The good news is that, with a little planning, you can avoid eating too much, and too many of the wrong foods, during the holidays.
+With a little planning, you can avoid eating too much, and too many of the wrong foods, by adopting a healthy Thanksgiving menu.
 Let’s take a look at the typical Thanksgiving Day meal and see how we can make it healthier without losing the delicious flavors…

 When it comes to turkey, there are many healthy and unhealthy ways to prepare the bird.
 It goes without saying that you shouldn’t deep-fat fry your turkey.
 For a healthy, exceptionally moist turkey, check out this recipe for Tana’s Marinated Turkey.